This is a base class for all elements that are contained in windows and panels. See windowclass and windowinstance for more information on the

 |

-Indicates the control should be non-visible by default |
+Indicates the control should not be visible when first created. |

 />